iroblesrazzaq/mathematical-expression-evaluator/README.md

 # Math Expression Evaluator

-An interactive web application that evaluates handwritten mathematical expressions using machine learning and vanilla JavaScript.
+An interactive web application that evaluates handwritten mathematical expressions using machine learning.
 ## Description

 This project combines a Flask backend with a vanilla JavaScript frontend to create a unique mathematical tool.
 Users can draw mathematical expressions on a canvas, which are then processed, recognized, and evaluated in real-time.
 The application uses a custom-trained Convolutional Neural Network (CNN) to recognize handwritten digits and mathematical symbols.

 ## Tech Stack

-- Frontend: HTML, CSS, Vanilla JavaScript
+- Frontend: HTML, CSS, JavaScript
 - Backend: Python, Flask
 - Machine Learning: PyTorch, OpenCV
-- Additional Libraries: NumPy, Sympy

 ## Setup and Installation